Alert

 Description

-Succumb to the charms of Moisenay and the hamlet of Petit Moisenay!
-Close to exceptional historical sites and in the heart of a bucolic valley, the route will allow you to discover rural landscapes as well as a varied rural heritage: 12th and 13th century church, old mills, washhouses, fords and stone bridges are to be discovered along the way.
-In the summertime, the large trees, wild flowers and shady places are inviting you to daydream in the fresh air.
+Succumb to the charm of Moisenay and the hamlet of Petit Moisenay !
+Close to exceptional historical sites and set in a bucolic valley, this route allows you to discover rural landscapes and rich heritage: a 12th–13th-century church, old mills, washhouses, fords, and stone bridges.
+In summer, large trees, wildflowers, and shaded spots invite relaxation and daydreaming in the open air.

-1. The walk starts at the village sports complex car park.
-Go around the old barn and rush into the alley at the corner of rue de la Grange.
+1. The village walk starts at the sports complex parking area.
+Go around the old barn and enter the alley at the corner of Rue de la Grange.

-3. Continue straight into the Rue du Moulin.
-You can then admire the bridge and the ford of the Mill of Pouilly.
-Cross the bridge and take the path to the field.
+3. Continue along Rue du Moulin.
+You can admire the bridge and the ford of the Moulin de Pouilly.
+Cross the bridge and follow the path up to the field.

-4. Once at the edge of the field, continue straight onto the rural trail.
-Arriving at an intersection, turn left.
-Continue on this path and you will then go through a forest.
-At the second intersection, go straight through the fields to the road.
-Then turn left onto the dirt road.
+4. Once at the edge of the field, continue straight along the rural path.
+At a crossroads, turn left.
+Continue along this path.
+You will pass through a small woodland.
+At the second crossroads, continue straight through the middle of the fields until you reach the road.
+Then turn left onto the dirt path.

-5. You will arrive at the ford and the Iron Bridge.
-Cross the Iron Bridge and go up the ruelle Saint-Martin.
-Turn immediately right into the rue de l’Enfer.
+5. You arrive in front of the ford and the Iron Bridge.
+Cross the Iron Bridge and go up Saint-Martin alley, then turn left onto Rue Grande.
+Immediately turn right into Rue de l’Enfer.

-6. You will see the back of the church of Saint-Martin on your left, in the rue de l’Enfer.
-Follow the small path that runs alongside the church.
-Go back up to the place de l’Eglise towards the rue de l’Ecole.
-Take this street on the left then turn immediately right onto the lane that will take you back to your starting point.
+6. The Saint-Martin Church appears on your left, behind you, on Rue de l’Enfer.
+On the left, follow the small path along the church.
+Go up to the church square towards Rue de l’École.
+Turn left onto this street, then immediately right into the alley that will bring you back to your starting point.

 Technical Information